 The success of the Enlightenment has been dramatic.
 Today’s secular, corporate world is one of its outcomes.
-There was a weariness with the constant warfare between kingdoms prior to the Enlightenment.
+Prior to the Enlightenment, there was a weariness with the constant warfare between kingdoms.
 There was general agreement among Enlightenment thinkers that a cosmopolitan world, uniform from state to state, would eliminate the causes of war.
 Today’s corporate monoculture is a direct result of that.
 Nearly any nation you go to—maybe all of them by now—have the same plastic commercial architecture and sell the same products.
-When I was in Crete in 1969 the old Mediterranean peasant culture still had a strong presence.
+When I was in Crete in 1969, the old Mediterranean peasant culture still had a strong presence.
 When I revisited Crete ten years ago, it had vanished.
-People are supposedly more free than when the church and the royals ruled, but that often seems an illusion to me.
+People are supposedly more free than when the church and the royals ruled, but that often seems illusory to me.
 You’re free to choose which corporation to go to work for.
 But the corporations’ real interests are profit and growth.
-It has become increasingly difficult to find any kind of niche outside the system.
+It has become increasingly difficult to find any kind of niche outside that rigid system.

 Our insistence on reason as the only trustworthy activity of the mind has led to a darker vision of existence.
-Few people have any real understanding what a “visionary” is.
+Few people have any real understanding of what a “visionary” is.
 To the modern, a visionary is some kind of far-sighted entrepreneur or scientist.
-But the original meaning of the word is someone who sees through the superficial layers of reality to a brighter and deeper place than the everyday mind can see.
+But the original meaning of the word is someone who sees through the superficial layers of reality to a deeper and clearer place than the everyday mind can see.
 We’ve all had visionary experiences as children.
-But they get buried by scientific understandings of the mind and reality.
-The Western Enlightenment gave no consideration at all to the idea that we could overcome the ego (the ultimate goal of spiritual enlightenment).
+But they’ve been buried by scientific understandings of the mind and reality.
+The Western Enlightenment gave no consideration at all to the idea that one could overcome the ego.
 It wasn’t even on the agenda.
 To those who live by the ideas of the Western Enlightenment, we are our egos—entirely separate and distinct.
 It was thought that through reason we would become more respectful of each other’s ego—that’s all.

-The ideas of the Enlightenment were seen as so obviously true and so successful in creating a world of freedom and prosperity (if inequitably distributed) that it was widely assumed that they had put humanity on the right course for good, that we were really on our way.
-It was just going to take a little time.
-But that’s not the case.
-The Enlightenment is unraveling and I don’t think the unraveling can be stopped.
+The ideas of the Enlightenment have been seen as so obviously true and so successful in creating a world of freedom and prosperity (if inequitably distributed) that it is widely assumed that they have put humanity on the right course for good, that we are really on our way.
+There are bumps in the road, yes, but it’s just going to take a little more time.
+But I don’t think that’s the case.
+The Enlightenment is unraveling and the unraveling can’t be stopped.
 More in the next post.